 The team found that with the burners running at full heat and the oven on for a solid five hours, pollution rose to dangerously high levels.
 If the inside of the house had been a city, safety warnings would’ve been issued.
 At one point, pollution levels exceeded that of one of the most polluted cities in the world, New Delhi.
 Even the healthiest of individuals would be at risk when concentrations are that high.

 And it seems what and how we cook can also affect air quality.
 Meat products and food cooked at higher temperatures create higher emissions.
 Gas, rather than electric will also increase emissions.
 A fact we are well aware of here at Austin Air.
-In 2016 we joined forces with John Hopkins University, working to reduce levels of Nitrogen Dioxide (NO2) in homes with gas stoves.
+In 2016 we joined forces with Johns Hopkins University, working to reduce levels of Nitrogen Dioxide (NO2) in homes with gas stoves.
 NO2 is a gas that causes coughing, wheezing and chest tightness.
-The results of the John Hopkins trial established that running an Austin Air Purifier in the kitchen was more effective than using an extraction hood.
+The results of the Johns Hopkins trial established that running an Austin Air Purifier in the kitchen was more effective than using an extraction hood.
 Overall air quality was improved and NO2 levels were drastically reduced.

 Fifty years ago, the emphasis was firmly fixed on car emissions and fossil fuels.
 But this latest study, together with others on indoor pollutants, show it’s time to shift our attention.
 We need to focus on the sources of pollution indoors, in particular the dangers lurking in our kitchens.